Possible solutions to food insecurity

 Vertical farming is the growing of crops vertically, in layers, especially in urban areas.
 Although, still in its infancy, vertical farming is beginning to gain popularity in the developed world, where food production is taking place in tall buildings in urban centres.

 - It reduces the cost of transporting food from rural to urban areas.
 Thus, food becomes cheaper and healthier as it is mostly grown in urban areas.

 - Again, the need to employ tractors, combined harvesters and other forms of heavy equipment used in agriculture is eliminated.
 This is because as farming takes to the skies, heavy machinery becomes useless.
-This reduces the cost of food productions and saves the environment of greenhouse gases.
+This reduces the cost of food production and saves the environment from greenhouse gases.

 - Furthermore, vertical farms do not use large amounts of pesticides and herbicides.
 This is also a cost-cutting benefit to the farmer and the consumer at large.

 - Vertical farming does not produce polluted water which runs into rivers and lakes, to cause eutrophication.